M-PERSIC/Weekly-Julia-Images/README.md

 ![release-package workflow](https://github.com/M-PERSIC/Weekly-Julia-Images/actions/workflows/publish.yml/badge.svg)

 Unofficial Docker image for the [Julia](https://julialang.org/) programming language.
-The image is based on the master branch checked every Monday and is published to GitHub Packages.
+The image is based on the nightly build taken once a week and is published to GitHub Packages.

 **THIS IMAGE IS FOR TESTING PURPOSES ONLY!**